Dr Richard Cosgrove

 Tasmanian forest industry, ICOMOS, World Heritage Centre, Queensland Wet Tropics Authority

-- Field, Judith, Lisa Kealhofer, Adelle C. Coster and Richard Cosgrove Submitted November 2015.
+- Field, Judith, Lisa Kealhofer, Richard Cosgrove and Adelle C. Coster 2016.
 Human-Environment Dynamics during the Holocene in the Australian Wet Tropics of NE Queensland: a starch and phytolith study.
-Journal of Archaeological Science.
+Journal of Anthropological Archaeology.
+44 (2016) 216–234.

 - Garvey, J., G. Roberts and R. Cosgrove, 2015.
 Economic utility and nutritional value of the Common wombat (Vombatus ursinus): evaluating Australian Aboriginal hunting and butchery patterns.
 Journal of Archaeological Science: Reports. http://dx.doi.org/10.1016/j.jasrep.2015.10.037